The Ministry of

 i) Instructional and teaching material (other than apparatus).

-j) Playing cards, plastic materials for packaging (not included in other
+j) Playing cards, plastic materials for packaging (not included in other classes)

 k) Printers type and clichés (stereotype).